If you are new to Google Tag Manager, click here to create a new account. Then, return to this guide and skip to Step 3 – creating a new container.

 6. On the top right, the Container ID is displayed, which you can copy to your clipboard by right-clicking on the ID and select Copy

-Google Tag Manager will only work after you save the updated integrations and you have published your flow.
+Google Tag Manager will only work after you connect/save the updated integrations and you have published your flow.

 Selecting Overwrite will – unsurprisingly – overwrite your current changes.
 If you have an existing setup and you want to combine it with Heyflow, you can Merge.
 However, we advise you to have a Container dedicated to your flows only to ensure correct results and no conflicts.